 - Has the agency established procedures for the filing of an emergency grievance alleging that a resident is subject to a substantial risk of imminent sexual abuse?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - After receiving an emergency grievance alleging a resident is subject to a substantial risk of imminent sexual abuse, does the agency immediately forward the grievance (or any portion thereof that alleges the substantial risk of imminent sexual abuse) to a level of review at which immediate corrective action may be taken?
-(N/A if agency is exempt from this standard.).
-Xes

-No

-NA

-- After receiving an emergency grievance described above, does the agency provide an initial response within 48 hours?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA

-- After receiving an emergency grievance described above, does the agency issue a final agency decision within 5 calendar days?
+(N/A if agency is exempt from this standard.). - After receiving an emergency grievance described above, does the agency provide an initial response within 48 hours?
+(N/A if agency is exempt from this standard.) ☑ Yes □ No □ NA - After receiving an emergency grievance described above, does the agency issue a final agency decision within 5 calendar days?
 (N/A if agency is exempt from this standard.)

-Yes
+Xes INO INA

-NA - Does the initial response and final agency decision document the agency's determination whether the resident is in substantial risk of imminent sexual abuse?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA

-If the agency disciplines a resident for filing a grievance related to alleged sexual abuse, does it do so ONLY where the agency demonstrates that the resident filed the grievance in bad faith?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA
+- Does the initial response and final agency decision document the agency's determination whether the resident is in substantial risk of imminent sexual abuse?
+(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - Does the initial response document the agency's action(s) taken in response to the emergency grievance?
+(N/A if agency is exempt from this standard.) ☑ Yes □ No □ NA - Does the agency's final decision document the agency's action(s) taken in response to the emergency grievance?
+(N/A if agency is exempt from this standard.) ☑ Yes □ No □ NA